Been there: Alumnus, Georgian’s Automotive Business School of Canada

 Victor is hoping his position as an MP will help grow the clinic, as well as change attitudes and lives.

-Proud faculty member, Interior Decorating and Kitchen and Bath Design programs
+Faculty member, Interior Decorating and Kitchen and Bath Design programs

 Decorator.
 Textile specialist.
 TV personality.
 Author and editor.
 Brand ambassador.
 Industry and student champion.
 Hostess extraordinaire.